Vivek-04022001/documentation/docs/guides/classic-ui/working-with-content/introduction/conceptual-overview.md

 :alt: true
 ```

-Plone reads its storage to look for information stored in mysite.com.
+Plone reads its storage to look for information stored in www.mysite.com.
 It then sends back the web page to your computer, in formats such as HTML, CSS, and JSON.
 These are computer languages that describe what a web page contains and how it looks, including its text, graphics, fonts, the color of the background, and its layout.
 There are many online resources that can teach you HTML, CSS and JSON, but one of Plone's advantages is that you don't need to know any of them.
-That's one of main reasons for using Plone: to let you focus on your content (butterfly text and graphics, in this case) instead of having to understand the technical underpinnings.
+That's one of main reasons for using Plone: to let you focus on writing and presenting your content (butterfly text and graphics, in this case).

 But back to our overview.
-Your web browser "renders" (translates) this HTML, CSS and JSON, and you see the resulting web page:
+Your web browser renders (translates) this HTML, CSS and JSON, and displays the resulting web page for you to see:

 ```{figure} my_site_served.png
 :align: center